Trustless-Work/Product/reclaim-protocol-integration/README.md

 **from whitepaper**: *In reality, private and public data in the User’s request can be mixed-up, so the key update mechanism above has to be carried out several times.
 Therefore, the User will disclose to the Attestor all of their TLS sending keys that were used to encrypt public parts of the request.*

-I did not find out how exactly TLS client understands where is private data and where is public.
+I did not find out for the whitepaper how exactly TLS client understands where is private data and where is public.

 ### TLS Response Selective Reveal